swcarpentry/DEPRECATED-boot-camps/Make/2_Patterns_Rules.md

 ##2.
 Make - patterns and rules.
 **Based on materials by Steve Crouch and Greg Wilson**

+* How are we going to handle multiple dependencies efficiently?
+How do we generalize?
+* Can we get rid of the repeated filenames in the dependencies?

-Let’s look at a different dependency graph again.
+Let’s look at a different dependency graph.

     PDBAnalysis.tar.gz
         |